SEAPUNK/channeladvisor-localdb/README.md

 limitations
 ---

-due to laziness and not enough time, these InventoryItemResponse fields currently are not implemented into the database:
+these InventoryItemResponse fields currently are currently not implemented into this library:

 * DistributionCenterList
 * VariationInfo